Covid-19 – Our Procedures and Protocols

 We are not insured for lake swimming and do not recommend that you swim in the lake here.
 There are areas of the stream which are shallow and perfect to dip your feet in.

 How far is it from the car park area to the accommodation?

 The Pengelly Retreat car park is at the front of the property just as you come through our entrance gates.
-The Mill Annexe has its own car parking space by its entrance door.
 The Boat House is about a 200 metre walk along gravel paths by the stream and up a gentle slope.
 The Sail House is an additional 200 metres or so from there, along the side of the main lake.
-We can help you take your luggage to the Boat House or Sail House from the car park area.
+You are welcome to borrow a small trolley to take luggage to the Boat House or Sail House from the car park area.

 Do the Boat House and the Sail House have electricity and hot water?